DIY Candle Making: A Quick Start Guide to Make Candles at Home

 I do not recommend melting candle wax in the microwave.
 It can melt very fast and get very hot running the wax.
 So make sure to melt wax in a candle melting pitcher.
 Place your pitcher filled with your measured wax inside a large saucepan filled with 2 inches of water.

-Using the double boiler method, heat on medium to low heat and don’t let the water get past a gentle simmer.
+Using the double boiler method, heat on medium to low heat, and don’t let the water get past a gentle simmer.
 The wax will begin to melt almost immediately.
-Use a heat resistant silicone whisk or spatula to stir often.
+Use a heat-resistant silicone whisk or spatula to stir often.

-It generally takes about 5 minutes to melt all the soy wax flakes.
+It generally takes about 15 minutes to melt all the soy wax flakes.

 3. Cool & Scent

-After melting, remove the pitcher from heat immediately to avoid the wax from becoming too hot.
+After melting, remove the pitcher from heat immediately to avoid the wax becoming too hot.
 Then insert a candle thermometer and clip it to the inside of the pitcher.
 Allow the temperature of the wax to cool to between 125°F to 120°F before adding the candle scent.

-If you add the scent before the wax cools down you’ll essentially waste it as the scent will end up being weak.
+If you add the scent before the wax cools down, you’ll essentially waste it as the scent will end up being weak.

 4. Pour & Place Wicks

-As the wax begins to melt you can dip the metal tab of a cotton wick or metal clip of a wood wick into the wax.
+As the wax begins to melt, you can dip the metal tab of a cotton wick or metal clip of a wood wick into the wax.
 Then carefully center and adhere to the bottom of your candle container.
 Hold in place for a few seconds.

-After a few minutes, the wax will harden and it will have a good hold on the container.
+After a few minutes, the wax will harden and have a good hold on the container.
 You can do this before or after you add the candle scent.
 For cotton wicks, a centering device is quite handy for keeping each wick in place during the curing process.

 Next, gently pour your scented wax into each candle container.
-If you followed the candle making tips in step one you should have the correct amount of wax.
+If you followed the candle making tips in step one, you should have the correct amount of wax.